Release of Bollywood epic postponed amid death threats sent to female lead

 The movie's director Sanjay Leela Bhansali is known for creating visually decadent and expensive films.
 His work has been widely recognized in India and was also nominated for a BAFTA.

 "I made this film with a lot of respect and responsibility and diligence.
-This film honors her courage and sacrifice," said Bhansali in a press statement made earlier in November.
-"There is no dream sequence between Rani Padmavati and Alauddin Khilji in our film."
+This film honors her (Padmavati's) courage and sacrifice," said Bhansali in a press statement made earlier in November.
+"There is no dream sequence between Rani Padmavati (the Hindu queen) and Alauddin Khilji (the Muslim king) in our film."